LucasNoga/Archange/README.md

 - PASSWORD (optional): Password of the user to get access to the server (if you not specified in your config it will be requested later)
 - ARCHANGE_PATH (optional): Path on your server to get the history files (if you not specified in your config it will be requested later ) you can complete the **XX** with your server credentials, careful your user needs read and write access
+- FOLDER_HISTORY (optional): Path when you want to store your history files (default: "./History")

 Example